fmi08icds/Groupwork/Group3/presentations/second/presentation.md

 - Dependencies loaded via pip into a virtual env of the `venv` module of the standard lib
 - Code formatting with `black`
 - Linting with `pylint`
-- Reviews of pushed code
+- Reviews of pushed code (rather informal)
 - Usage of github issue tracker

 ---